awewsomegamer/Assembled/README.md

 .
 `- src/
    `- editor/
+   `- include/
+      `- editor/
       `- interface/
-   `- Makefile
+   `- interface/
 `- LICENSE.md
 `- Makefile
 `- README.md
+`- test.txt
 ```
 The source directory contains two branches of code: editor and interface.
-The editor is responsible for handling all underlying functions of the program - managing text buffers, reading and upholding the configuration file, etc. On the other hand, the interface is responsible for interfacing with the user - getting key input, displaying the editor, etc.
+The editor is responsible for handling all underlying functions of the program - managing text buffers, reading and upholding the configuration file, etc. On the other hand, the interface is responsible for interfacing with the user - getting key input, displaying the editor, etc. The include directory contains the headers for the two branches.
+Finally, `test.txt` is a simple text file for testing the editor.

 ## Configuration
 The configuration file of the editor is located at `~/.config/assembled/config.cfg`.
 Themes are located in the `~/.config/assembled/themes/` directory.